-We estimate that the net proceeds from the sale of the notes in this offering will be approximately \$738 million, after deducting the underwriters' discount and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of the 6.250% notes and the 7.375% notes in this offering will be approximately \$1.97 billion, after deducting the underwriters' discount and estimated offering expenses payable by us.
 We will use \$600 million of the net proceeds from this offering to repay \$600 million of outstanding borrowings under our three-year \$2.9 billion revolving credit facility, which bears interest at LIBOR plus a margin of 107.5 basis points.
-We used these borrowings during the fourth quarter of 2002 to cover costs related to our acquisition of Budget Group, to repurchase approximately \$234 million of our debt (of which \$156 million was current and \$78 million was long-term) and to repurchase shares of our CD common stock.
-We will use the remainder of the net proceeds from this offering for general corporate purposes.
+We used these borrowings during the fourth quarter of 2002 to cover costs related to our acquisition of Budget Group, to repurchase approximately \$236 million of our debt (of which \$158 million was current and \$78 million was long-term) and to repurchase shares of our CD common stock.
+We will use \$1.37 billion of the net proceeds from this offering (i) to repay any portion of \$860 million principal amount at maturity of our zero coupon convertible debentures, which bear interest at a rate of 3% per annum through May 4, 2003, that are put to us by the holders in May 2003 (the next put date) at a purchase price of par and which do not mature until 2021, (ii) to repay all or a portion of \$970 million of our 7 3/4% notes due December 2003, which bear interest at a rate of 7 3/4% per annum and (iii) for general corporate purposes.